-- If you own an espresso machine with water temperature adjustment function, it’s a nice idea to try tweaking it.
+- If you own an espresso machine with a PID, you will have access to brew temperature adjustment function.
+It’s a great idea to try to tweak the brew temperature.
 Brewing at lower temperatures makes your shot sweeter.

 - The golden rule is to tamp with 30 lb pressure and adjust the grind size until the shot flows perfectly.
 Some experienced baristas will slightly adjust the tamping pressure, but this requires a great hand.
 As a newbie, you should tamp at 30 lb.
 The grind size needs to be adjusted.

 - The objective is to get about 1 oz of espresso in approximately 30 seconds.
 With a semiautomatic, you can play with 5 seconds increments or decrements.
 The perfect brew time for espresso is 25 seconds from the moment it starts to pour.

 Normale, Lungo, Americano, Ristretto – Espresso Taste Is Subjective

 My wife doesn’t like espresso.
 She can drink it, but it’s not her favorite drink.

 I love espresso lungo most of the times, however, sometimes I’d make myself a ristretto.
 Some other times, I brew for myself a caffè crema.

 My point is even one person’s taste can be different from one day to another.
 People’s taste is different, so it’s hard to declare what is the perfect espresso.